mathewjordan/iiif/markdown_annotation_body.md

 _within it all the sciences of evil are discerned._

 *Hīmiyyā, sīmiyyā,* and *ruqiyyas* known
-to harm are considered sorcery -
+&nbsp;&nbsp; to harm are considered sorcery -

 > It includes conferring on someone a benefit or an affliction,
 >> which, according to law, is not deserved,